Accelerating Simulation of Stiff Nonlinear Systems using Continuous-Time Echo State Networks: Case Studies

-To further demonstrate the difficulty of this equation, we used the NeuralPDE.jl \footnote{https://github.com/SciML/NeuralPDE.jl} physics-informed neural network (PINN) training framework to attempt to solve these equations using PINNs.
-PINNs are a recent data-driven method to obtain surrogates for partial differential equations by directly training the neural network to be the solution of the differential equation \cite{raissi2019physics}.
-This software has been verified to automatically accurately solve many of the equations expounded upon in \cite{raissi2019physics}, including nonlinear partial equations like the Burger's equation, demonstrating its accuracy and the robustness of the implementation.
-However, when applied to Equation \ref{eq:robert}, the PINN training infrastructure was unable to adequately train neural networks to the solution the equation, never lowering below a relative error of 100\% due to difficulties in capturing the short transient.
+The CTESN method is able to accurately capture both the slow and fast transients and respect the conservation of mass.
+The ESN is able to accurately predict at the time points it was trained on, but many features are missed.
+The uniform stepping completely misses the fast transient rise at $t = 10^{-4}$ because the uniform intervals do not sample points from that time scale.
+Additionally, the first sampled time point at $t=100$ is far into the concentration drop of $y_1$ which leads to an inaccurate prediction before the system settles into near steady state behavior.
+As stated earlier, the CTESN uses information from a stiff ODE solver to choose the right points along the time span to accurately capture multi-scale behaviour with less training data than the ESN.
+In order to compare the discrete ESN to the continuous result, a cubic spline was fit to its 101 evenly spaced prediction points.

+The PINN was trained by sampling 2500 logarithmically spaced points across the time span.
+The network used was a 3-layer multi-layer perceptron with 128 nodes per hidden layer and the Gaussian Error Linear Unit activation function \cite{hendrycks2016gaussian}.
+The layers were initialed using Xavier initialization \cite{glorot2010understanding}, and trained with the ADAM optimizer \cite{kingma2019method} at a learning rate of $10^{-3}$ for 300,000 epochs with mini batch size of 128.
+Figure \ref{fig:pinntrain} shows the convergence plot as the PINN trains on the ROBER equations.
+The LSTM network used a similar architecture to the PINN, but with LSTM hidden layers instead of fully connected layers.
+It used 2500 logarithmically spaced points and was trained for 2000 epochs until convergence.

+Figure \ref{fig:rober} highlights how the trained PINN fails to capture both the fast and the slow transients and do not respect mass conservation.
+Our collaborators investigated why PINNs fail to solve these equations in \cite{ji2020stiff}.
 The reason for the difficulty can be attributed to recently identified results in gradient pathologies in the training arising from stiffness \cite{wang2020understanding}.
-With a highly ill-conditioned Hessian in the training process due to the stiffness of the equation, it would take an intractably long time to train a PINN surrogate on this problem with current methods.
-We note that in general, stiff systems of this form may be hard to capture by neural networks directly as they show a bias towards low frequency functions \cite{rahaman2019spectral}.
+With a highly ill-conditioned Hessian in the training process due to the stiffness of the equation, it is very unlikely for local optimization to find a parameters which make an accurate prediction.
+We additionally note stiff systems of this form may be hard to capture by neural networks directly as neural networks show a bias towards low frequency functions \cite{rahaman2019spectral}.